AshiqNoor/tempmail/README.md

-◉ Create a new account by using this @spacehotline.com domain names at the end.<br>
+◉ Create a new account by selecting domain names.<br>

 ◉ Registration Screen<br>